- Places to Explore

 There are many paved pedestrian entrances into the park, from Fifth Avenue, Central Park North (110th St.), Central Park West, and Central Park South (59th St.) Four roads, or transverses, cut through the park from east to west—66th, 79th, 86th, and 96th streets.
 The East and West drives are both along the north–south axis; Center Drive enters the south edge of the park at 6th Avenue and connects with East Drive around 66th Street.
 Along the main loop, lampposts are marked with location codes of a letter-always "E" (for east) or "W" (for west) followed by numbers, the first two of which tell you the nearest cross street.
 For example, E7803 means you're near 78th Street; above 99, the initial "1" is omitted, so W0401 is near West 104th Street.
 If you haven't packed a picnic, and you're finding yourself in need of a snack, you can usually find one of those rather tired looking food carts selling pretzels and ice cream sandwiches, but these days there are often more interesting, specialty food carts around, too—mostly in the southern half of the park—so keep your eyes and tastebuds on the lookout.
 Other reliable options include the café next to the Boathouse Restaurant (midpark at 74th Street), or the park's branch of Le Pain Quotidien (midpark at W. 69th Street).
 Both serve sandwiches, soup, pastries, and other satisfying on-the-go grub (and Le Pain also has free Wi-Fi).

 Central Park Visitor Centers.
-Five Visitor Centers—the Dairy (mid-park at 65th Street), the former Tavern on the Green (west side, near 66th St.), Belvedere Castle (mid-park at 79th Street), the Chess & Checkers House (mid-park at 64th St.), and the Charles A. Dana Discovery Center (at the top northeast corner of the park on the shore of Harlem Meer)—have directions, park maps, event calendars, and volunteers who can give you guidance.
+Five Visitor Centers—the Dairy (mid-park at 65th Street), Belvedere Castle (mid-park at 79th Street), the Chess & Checkers House (mid-park at 64th St.), the Charles A. Dana Discovery Center (at the top northeast corner of the park on the shore of Harlem Meer), and the North Meadow Recreation Center (mid-park, near 96th St.)—have directions, park maps, event calendars, and volunteers who can give you guidance.
 Central Park, 10022.
-212/310–6600 Central Park Consevancy; 212/794–6564 Dairy Visitor Center. www.centralparknyc.org.
+212/310–6600 Central Park Conservancy; 212/794–6564 Dairy Visitor Center. www.centralparknyc.org.

 Strawberry Fields.
 This memorial to John Lennon, who penned the classic 1967 song "Strawberry Fields Forever," is sometimes called the "international garden of peace."
 The curving paths, shrubs, trees, and flower beds create a deliberately informal landscape reminiscent of English parks.
 Every year on December 8, Beatles fans mark the anniversary of Lennon's death by gathering around the star-shape, black-and-white "Imagine" mosaic set into the pavement.
 Lennon's 1980 murder took place across the street at the Dakota apartment building, where he lived. just off W. 72nd St., Central Park.
 Subway: B, C to 72nd St.